 Upon receiving a petition to request resentencing under PC 1170.18(a), the court shall determine whether the petitioner satisfies the criteria in 1170.18(a)

 If the petitioner satisfies the criteria in subdivision (a), the petitioner's felony sentence shall be recalled and petitioner will be resentenced to a misdemeanor pursuant to H&S 11350, 11357, 11377 or PC 459.5, 473, 476(a), 490.2, 469, or 666 unless the court, in its own discretion, determines that resentencing the petitioner would pose an unreasonable risk of danger to public safety.
 A person who is resentenced pursuant to PC 1170.18(b) shall be given credit for time served and shall be subject to parole for one year following completion of his or her sentence unless the court, in its discretion, as part of its resentencing order, releases the person from parole.

 Determining Unreasonable Risk to Public Safety

 In exercising its discretion, the court may consider all of the following:

-Change In Designation Of Conviction For Persons That Have Completed Their Sentence
+Change in Designation of Conviction for Persons Who Have Completed Their Sentence

-If you or a loved one has been convicted of a criminal offense which falls under Proposition 47,contact us today for a free consultation by calling us at (562) 256-7140.
-When you choose the attorneys of Falangetti & Weimortz for your legal defense, you will not find better legal representation period.
+If you or a loved one has been convicted of a criminal offense which falls under Proposition 47, contact us today for a free consultation by calling (800) 922-6989.
+When you choose West Coast Defense for your legal defense, you will not find better legal representation.
+Period.